rbbtz/flowField/README.md

 follow(vectors): Updates the particle's acceleration based on the flow field vector it's following. edges(): Wraps the particle's position to the opposite edge of the canvas when it goes out of bounds.

-When run, the code creates a visually appealing, dynamic flow field-like pattern on the canvas, with particles following the field and leaving trails as they move.

-// Global variables
-let inc = 0.1;
-let scl = 20;
-let cols, rows;
-let zoff = 0;
-let particles = [];
-let flowfield;